Oktopost/Squid/Docs/Source/References/Select/queryBool.rst

 * **$failOnMultipleResults**: *bool* = true

+    If set to **true** and more than one row is selected, an exception will be thrown.

 ----------

 .. rubric:: Return

-``$default`` if the query returned an empty result set, otherwise the first column of the first row, casted to float.
+``$default`` if the query returned an empty result set, otherwise the first column of the first row, casted to bool.

 ----------